Mugl3/LLM_onnx_export_testing/README.md

 pipeline_tag: sentence-similarity
 ---

+# Step 1:
+Look at convertor1.ipynb.
+This compiles an ONNX model with custom inferencing code.
+It then shows how to load said model as well.

+## Things below this are mostly from an example repo.

 # all-roberta-large-v1
 This is a [sentence-transformers](https://www.SBERT.net) model: It maps sentences & paragraphs to a 1024 dimensional dense vector space and can be used for tasks like clustering or semantic search.